 Preventive

-- Avoid cold and prolonged humidity.
+- Avoid prolonged exposure to cold and damp conditions.

 - Avoid sudden movements, incorrect posture, and heavy lifting.